IBM RSCT

-IBM Reliable Scalable Cluster Technology (RSCT) is a set of software components that together provide a comprehensive clustering environment for AIX, Linux, Solaris, and Windows operating systems.
+IBM Reliable Scalable Cluster Technology (RSCT) is a set of software components that together provide a comprehensive clustering environment for IBM AIX, Linux, Oracle Solaris, and Windows operating systems.
 RSCT is the infrastructure used by a variety of IBM products to provide clusters with improved system availability, scalability, and ease of use.
 It follows a list of main RSCT components: